SolidWorks file with configurations.

 At the top of the structure we have two fully functional motors!
 Can you make something cool with them?

-Tohuru is a SPIKE Prime robot, that holds onto an edge and looks at the nearest object!
-It uses two medium motors to grip an edge between two wheels.
-In addition it has a head made out of an ultrasonic sensor, attached to a large motor, which allows it to turn 360 degrees!
-And most importantly, it looks like an Owl!
+Tohuru is a SPIKE Prime robot that grips onto an edge and scans for the nearest object!
+It uses two Medium Motors to hold onto an edge between its wheels.
+Its head—made from an Ultrasonic Sensor—is mounted on a Large Motor, allowing it to rotate a full 360 degrees.
+And most importantly, it looks just like an owl!

-Big Wheelster, as his name suggests, is a robot with a big wheel!
-The Big Wheel is made out of the SPIKE Prime Baseplates.
-The robot also has an interesting steering mechanism!
-At the front we have added a touch sensor, to detect an obstacle and hopefully avoid it.
+Big Wheelster, as the name suggests, is a robot with a big wheel!
+The large wheel is built using SPIKE Prime baseplates.
+The robot also features an interesting steering mechanism.
+At the front, we’ve added a touch sensor to detect obstacles—and hopefully avoid them!

 This incredibly compact SPIKE Prime Box Robot is designed for competitions such as the FIRST LEGO League (FLL) and World Robot Olympiad (WRO).
 Named Whakatae, derived from the Māori word "whakataetae," meaning "competitive," this robot measures 17 LEGO units in length and 15 LEGO units in width.
 It features two color sensors in front of the wheels for precise alignment, two large motors for movement, and two medium motors for attachments.